Last Updated: 2 months ago

-Kittens don’t need much to be comfortable during the night – your love and a soft bed or blankets in a quiet room are enough.
+Kittens don’t need much to be comfortable during the night; your love and a soft bed or blanket in a quiet room are enough.

 What do you think about this topic?
 Where should kittens sleep at night?
 Where do your kittens sleep?
 Tell us in the comment section.